-In his report at the Plenum of the Central Committee of the C.P.S.U.(B.) in February-March, 1937, Comrade Stalin said:
+In his report at the Plenum of the Central Committee of the C.P.S.U.(B.) in February-March 1937, Comrade Stalin said:

-"To master the Party program one needs to be a real Marxist, a tested and theoretically trained Marxist.
-I do not know whether many Party members will be found by us in the Party who have already mastered our program, have become genuine Marxists, theoretically trained and tried.
-If we were to go further along this path, we should have to leave only intellectuals and learned people in general in the Party.
+"In order to master the Party program one must be a real Marxist, a tried and theoretically trained Marxist.
+I do not know whether we have many members of the Party who have mastered our program, who have become real Marxists, theoretically trained and tried.
+If we continue further along this path we would have to leave only intellectuals and learned people generally in our Party.
 Who wants such a Party?
-We have the Leninist formula about Party membership which is verified, has stood all tests.
-According to this formula, a Party member is one who accepts the Party program, pays membership dues and works in one of its organizations.

-"Note that Lenin's formula does not speak about mastering the program, but of accepting the program.
-These are two entirely different things.
-There is no need to prove Lenin was right here and not our Party comrades who chattered loudly about mastering the program.
-It is obvious by itself.
-If the Party took the standpoint that Party members can be only those comrades who have already mastered the program and have become theoretically trained Marxists, it would not have formed thousands of Party circles in the Party, hundreds of Party schools where the Party members are taught Marxism and are helped to master our program.
-It is quite clear that if the Party organizes schools and circles among the Party members, it is because it knows that the Party members have not yet succeeded in mastering the Party program, have not yet succeeded in becoming theoretically trained Marxists."
+We have Lenin's thoroughly tried and tested formula defining a member of the Party.
+According to this formula a member of the Party is one who accepts the program of the Party, pays membership dues and works in one of its organizations.
+Please note: Lenin's formula does not speak about mastering the program, but about accepting the program.
+These are two very different things.
+It is not necessary to prove that Lenin is right here and not our Party comrades who chatter idly about mastering the program.
+That should be clear.
+If the Party had proceeded from the assumption that only those comrades who have mastered the program and have become theoretically trained Marxists could be members of the Party it would not have created thousands of Party circles, hundreds of Party schools where the members of the Party are taught Marxism, and where they are assisted to master our program.
+It is quite clear that if our Party organizes such schools and circles for members of the Party it is because it knows that the members of the Party have not yet mastered the Party program, have not yet become theoretically trained Marxists."